 This course develops proficiency in the utilization of advanced word/information processing functions.
-Topics include tables, graphics, macros, sorting, document assembly, merging, and newspaper and brochure columns.
+Emphasis is placed on advanced word processing features.
 Upon completion, students should be able to produce a variety of complex business documents.
-Prerequisites: OST 135 or OST 136.
+Prerequisite: OST 136.

 OST 286 Professional Development